nins15/Vehicle-speed-and-congestion-detector/README.md

 ---

 ***The [TensorFlow Object Detection API]("https://github.com/tensorflow/models/tree/master/research/object_detection") is used as a base for object counting on this project, more info can be found on this [repo](https://github.com/nins15/Vehicle-speed-and-congestion-detector/tree/master/utils).
-Apart from that some code has also been based on this [site](https://pythonprogramming.net/introduction-use-tensorflow-object-detection-api-tutorial/)***
+Apart from that some code is also based on this [site](https://pythonprogramming.net/introduction-use-tensorflow-object-detection-api-tutorial/)***

 ---